docker/docs/thank-you-subscribing-docker-weekly.md

 ---

 We've sent you a welcome email with links to previous newsletters.
-Please check your inbox to confirm you received it.
+Check your inbox to confirm you received it.